An American evacuated from Japan on a US charter flight says she didn't know people on the plane had tested positive for coronavirus until it landed - KTVZ

 Quarantine ending for others

-Meantime, Americans who arrived at the Marine Corps Air Station in Southern California earlier this month in the first evacuation flights from Wuhan, China — the epicenter of the outbreak — are nearing the end of their quarantine.

-The US State Department flights from Wuhan landed at MCAS Miramar in San Diego County, on February 5 and February 7.
+One person from the Miramar group who was confirmed to have coronavirus remains under care at a local hospital, the CDC said in a statement.

+All other individuals under quarantine — 180 at Travis and 166 at Miramar — have been medically cleared.
+The CDC noted in its statement that “it is important to know that people released from quarantine pose no health risk to the surrounding community, or to the communities they will be returning to.”

-About 160 people are expected to be released Tuesday morning, Capt.
-Matthew Gregory, MCAS Miramar’s director of communication, confirmed to CNN Monday night.
-Another group is expected to be released on Thursday.
-Gregory did not have details on Thursday’s release.
+Another group is expected to be released Thursday, according to Capt.
+Matthew Gregory, MCAS Miramar spokesman.
+He did not have details on Thursday’s release.

-There have been two confirmed cases of the coronavirus among the group.
-The first and second patients arrived on different planes and were housed in separate facilities, CDC officials said.
+Julia Zhu, who was at Miramar and is going home to San Jose, told CNN she felt good about the quarantine.

+“They did a very good job.
+We are very appreciative.
+They arranged everything,” she said.

+Jason Chang, who had been visiting family in Wuhan for the Chinese New Year, was also at Miramar and is headed home to Albuquerque, New Mexico.

+“It was amazing,” he said.
+“Very nice people who helped us a lot.”

-As Americans are returning to the US on government-chartered evacuation flights, commercial airlines are keeping tabs on passengers leaving the country who may have been exposed to people infected with the virus.
+As more Americans return to the US on government-chartered evacuation flights, commercial airlines are keeping tabs on passengers who may have been exposed to people infected with the virus.

 Delta Airlines is reaching out to passengers